HKUNLP/UnifiedSKGsite/docs/analysis/analysis.md

 {: .no_toc }

 {: .fs-5 .fw-300 }
-Here we present a collection of papers with inspiring topics that may help structured knowledge grounding.
+Here we present a collection of papers with inspiring topics that may help structured knowledge grounding(we focus more on recent work).
 Some paper may also belongs to other category.
 Contact us or pr on GitHub if we missed anything.

 ---